 Early Reign & Conquests

 Sargon II took the throne, abolished the taxation and labor policies, and ended the sieges his brother’s administration had prolonged.
 He conquered Samaria and destroyed the kingdom of Israel.
-Sargon’s inscriptions record that he deported 27,290 Israelites from their homeland and re-settled them to regions throughout the empire from Anatolia across to the Zagros Mountains.
-In doing so, he was simply following Assyrian political and military procedure which had been initiated by the king Adad-Nirari I (1307-1275 BCE) and practiced ever since.
+Sargon’s inscriptions record that he deported 27,290 Israelites from their homeland and re-settled them to regions throughout the empire from Anatolia across to the Zagros Mountains (the extent of the Assyrian Empire under his reign, cited in Pritchard, p.
+195).
+In doing so, he was simply following Assyrian political and military procedure which had been initiated by the king Adad-Nirari I (r.
+1307-1275 BCE) and practiced ever since.
 This particular incident involving the Assyrian re-settlement policy resulted in the famous loss of the Ten Tribes of Israel.
-Bauer notes that, however well cared for the deportees may or may not have been treated,
+Bauer notes that, however well cared for the deportees may or may not have been treated:

 Deportation was a kind of genocide, murder not of persons, but of a nation’s sense of itself.
 These Israelites became known as the `lost ten tribes’ not because the people themselves were lost, but because their identity as descendants of Abraham and worshippers of Yahweh was dissipated into the new wild areas where they were now forced to make their homes.
 (375)